-Well, you can swim or kayak.
-But most people take a ferry to get to Cockatoo Island.
-These leave from Circular Quay, of course, and from many other wharves around the Harbour.
+You could swim or kayak to Cockatoo Island, but most people take the ferry These leave from Circular Quay, of course, and from many other wharves around the Harbour.

 To find the easiest ferry for you, check out the links on the Getting There section of the website.

-For those coming from the north, the ferry from Greenwich only takes 8 minutes and we easily found a parking spot near the ferry.
+For those coming from the north, the ferry from Greenwich only takes eight minutes and we easily found a parking spot near the ferry.

 NB You should get tickets before or use an Opal card.
 Tickets weren’t sold on the ferry we got.